sadelokiki/places/cities/new_york.md

 ## Explorers

 Below are list of some fams!
-That I explored NYC with.
+That explored NYC with me.

   - [Akin Dairo]()
   - [Becca Kahn]()